Lombiq/Orchard-Azure-Application-Insights/Readme.md

 What kind of data is collected from the telemetry and available for inspection in the Azure Portal?

-- All usual AI data, including e.g. server-side requests, client-side page views, exceptions and other log entries, dependency calls (like web requests, database queries).
+- All usual AI data, including e.g. server-side requests, client-side page views, exceptions and other log entries, dependency calls (like web requests and database queries).
 - Information on background task executions (as dependency operations).
 - All telemetry is enriched with Orchard-specific and general details like user ID, user name, shell (tenant) name, user agent, IP address.